Guest & Delegate Information

 The entrance to the Castle (the Barbican) is a single track cobbled road with a restricted entrance through the Gatehouse to the Courtyard.
 The Barbican is approximately 4.2 metres wide and the Gatehouse 2.5 metres wide by 2.6 metres high.

 Please note that the Durham Road User Charge is in operation on the peninsular from 10am to 4pm Monday to Saturday.
 For more information, visit the Durham County Council website.

 Guests Staying at the Castle

 Check Out: by 10.00am (Luggage can be stored if required)

-The nature and layout of the Castle, means that the majority of the building is inaccessible to wheelchair users.
+Due to the nature and layout of the Castle, the building and bedrooms are inaccessible to wheelchair users.
 The tour route and access to bedrooms involves many steps and staircases, some of which are uneven.
 If you are interested in staying overnight in Castle please contact our Accommodation Co-ordinator for advice on suitable rooms.